jcyannotty/OpenBT/README.md

 $ cd /path/to/OpenBT/openbtmixing_pypkg
 $ python -m pip install -v -e .
 ```
-The command line tools are built automatically and installed at
+In this latter case, the command line tools are built automatically and
-`/path/to/OpenBT/openbtmixing_pypkg/src/openbtmixing/bin`.
-The Python package
+installed at `/path/to/OpenBT/openbtmixing_pypkg/src/openbtmixing/bin`.
+The
-is hardcoded to use those tools so that the existence of another set of tools in
+Python package is hardcoded to use those tools so that the existence of another
-the system and in the PATH should not cause issues.
+set of tools in the system and in the PATH should not cause issues.

 ## C++ library & command line tool interface
 Developers and C++ users can directly build and install the command line tools,